WHAT IS A FOOD CLUB?

 We have to ensure we have insurance and formal hygiene training as without these we are unable to run the club.
 Food is ordered from FareShare by number of trays (although it’s not all delivered on ‘trays’) which each cost £1 to the food club.
 Any surplus funds will go towards expenses for transport, materials such as food bags for sharing loose items, group tea and coffee etc, as well as enabling us to help people in the community identified as in need, and to allocate a share to them as and when it would be appreciated.

 HOW DO I PAY?

-Cash on joining and paid weekly is fine – exact change preferred – as you collect your food.
-Once the bank account is set up we can provide bank details if you would prefer to set up a Standing Order.
+- We prefer members to pay online, however we do also accept cash – exact change preferred – as you collect your food.
 Please ask about this and again, it’s not a problem if money is an issue, just let us know when you complete your form.